President: Karen Pierce

 Céad Míle Fáilte

 We are a based in Norwich, Norfolk, England.
 Our aim is to promote all things Irish.
-Below you will find a short history of the society.

 The Society was formed on St Patrick’s Day 1891 by a small body of Irishmen who assembled at the old Central Café on Orford Hill, Norwich.
-Membership at that time was confined to ‘Gentlemen of Irish birth’and the Society’s objectives were:-
+Membership at that time was confined to ‘Gentlemen of Irish birth’ and the Society’s objectives were:-

-Their first dinner was held at The Maid’s Head Hotel, Norwich on St. Patrick’s Day 1892, when twenty-five gentlemen attended.
+Our first dinner was held at The Maid’s Head Hotel, Norwich on St. Patrick’s Day 1892, when twenty-five gentlemen attended.
 Since then the society continued with varying success until 1914 during which time many men, notable in various walks of East Anglian life – Clergymen, Lawyers Doctors, Officers and Members of parliament were among its members.

 At the outbreak of the war in 1914 all the Society’s members – with the exception of the old and incapacitated – took up war service; thus the society became dormant and (for the first time in 25 years) no annual dinner was held on St. Patrick’s Day 1915.